aakashs07/aakashs07.github.io/index.md

 - Extracting biases associated with concepts (e.g. gender bias in the concept of a social role such as business leader)
 - Demystifying perceptions about concepts in online news that are susceptible to deception (e.g. concept of unemployment)

-For the Fall of 2020, I am seeking research-based opportunities in Information Science, Computational Social Science, AI Ethics and Fairness, and Applications of NLP.
+For the Fall of 2020, I am seeking opportunities in Applications of NLP or Text Mining.

 ### Dissertation (D)
 _Ongoing_